oscal-compass/compliance-trestle/docs/trestle_author.md

   The document YAML header(metadata) is said to be **_valid_** against the template, if and only if:

-  1. It contains **all** keys from the template EXCEPT the keys that are either:
+  1. It contains **all** keys from the template EXCEPT the keys that either:
      1. Start with `x-trestle`
      1. Are listed under the `x-trestle-ignore` key (i.e. `x-trestle-ignore: not-important-field, bought-in`)
   1. The version under `x-trestle-template-version: ` key is matching the template.